menu

 • You will control one character, swapping between team members to use different attacks.

-• Every character has their own Health bar and Energy bar.
+• Every character has their own Health bar, Energy Bar, and Decibels.

 • Daze mechanic

 • As you attack enemies, they will accumulate Daze.
-Once full, enemies will be stunned, allowing you to unleash Chain Attacks.
+Once full, enemies will be stunned, taking more damage and allowing you to activate QTE attacks known as Chain Attacks.

 Combat Moveset